avinesh86/Playing-with-MEAN-and-RESTful/README.md

 # Playing-with-RESTful-MAN
-This is app is implemented  to learn how to integrate Mongo, Angular, Node and RESTful APIs
+RESTful MAN is an app implemented to learn how to integrate Mongo, Angular, Node and RESTful APIs